 The applicants to this call will get guidance from the Call Secretariat and the National Contacts of the BlueBio consortium listed in Annex 1.
-The participation of applicants not requesting funding from partner countries of the consortium or other countries is allowed.
-Applicants not requesting funding have to bring their own funds.
-In this case, a letter of commitment must be provided upon submitting the pre-proposal.
-These partners are not considered in the required minimum number of eligible partners and countries and cannot apply as coordinators of the research proposal consortium.
-Their participation will not affect the selection process.
+The participation of up to five applicants not requesting funding from partner countries of the consortium or other countries is allowed.
+These partners will not count in the required minimum number of eligible partners and countries and cannot apply as coordinators of the research proposal consortium.